LambdaLabs/docsy-lambda-docs/content/en/cloud/network-bandwidth.md

 Bandwidth to the Internet can be up to 20 Gbps.

-## Arizona, USA region (us-west-2)

-The bandwidth between instances in our Arizona, USA region (us-west-2) can be up to 3.7 Gbps when using the instances' _private IP addresses_.

-When using the instances' _public IP addresses_, the bandwidth can be up to 3.5 Gbps.

-Bandwidth to the Internet can be up to 10 Gbps.

-## Virginia, USA region (us-east-1)

-The bandwidth between instances in our Virginia, USA region (us-east-1) can be up to 7.2 Gbps when using the instances' _private IP addresses_.

-Bandwidth to the Internet can be up to 10 Gbps.

-## Arizona, USA (us-west-2) ↔ Virginia, USA (us-east-1)

-The bandwidth between instances in our Arizona, USA (us-west-2) and Virginia, USA (us-east-1) regions can be up to 100 Mbps.

 {{% alert title="Note" color="info" %}}
 The bandwidth tests for connections between instances were performed using [iPerf3](https://iperf.fr/).